wuguangxinchn/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are several points which i would like to improved/try if time allows:
+There are several points which I would like to Improve/Try if time allows:
 1. When training the model, more combinations should be tried and choose the best one.
 2. Combine the pipeline together with previous 'Advanced lane finding'
 3. Try other object detection approach like YOLO, integrate it into this project and compare with current solution.